SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/orphaned-resources.md

 ### Policy Vulnerability Task

-Along with the e-mail, Syskit Point creates a policy vulnerability task that provides you with all information and actions needed to resolve the policy vulnerability.
+Along with the e-mail, Syskit Point creates a policy vulnerability task that provides you with all the information and actions needed to resolve the policy vulnerability.
-The following is available on the task screen if you were selected to assign new owners:
+The following are available on the task screen if you were selected to assign new owners:
 * **List of current members along with Search to help you filter out specific ones (1)**
 * **Promote to Owner action (2)**; once clicked, an **appropriate message appears next to the promoted user along with the Undo action (3)**
 * **Add New Owner action (4)**; to add a new owner, start typing the user's name in the input field; once you select a user, confirm your addition by clicking the Add New Owner link; once clicked, an **appropriate message is displayed for the user, along with the Undo action (5)**